 There wasn’t an awful lot made of Nicolas Anelka’s move from Bolton to Chelsea in January 2008, and he made a pretty average start to his Blues career by scoring just once in 14 league appearances and missing the crucial penalty against Man United in the Champions League final.

-However, he recovered to become a key player as the Blues lifted the league and cup double in the 2009-10 campaign under Carlo Ancelotti.
-He also picked up the Premier League Golden Boot in the 2008-09 season.
+However, he recovered to become a key player as the Blues lifted the league and cup double in 2009/10 under Carlo Ancelotti.
+He also picked up the Premier League Golden Boot in the 2008/09 season.

 2. Diego Costa